nicksavill/kDNA-annotation/README.md

 Predict the expression status of sense and anti-sense strands of all cassettes by running `predict_expression()`.

-Based on the value of $p$ and the number of sense and anti-sense transcripts aligning to each cassette and its initiation site we calculate the probability of each cassette's strand being expressed or not.
+Based on the value of _p_ and the number of sense and anti-sense transcripts aligning to each cassette and its initiation site we calculate the probability of each cassette's strand being expressed or not.

 The function outputs human readable expression information to `expression text file` and a pickle file for Step 16.